• Skip to main content

 Two people on mountain bikes on a snowy forest trail

-The website offers course details for each individual event and directions on how to register.
+The website offers course details for each event and directions on how to register.
 This series is organized by Cloud City Wheelers, and the proceeds benefit local efforts to maintain and build trails that can be used year-round.
 The organization has built more than 20 miles of trail throughout Lake County in Colorado.

 January through April | cloudcitywheelers.com/the-winter-bike-series